sasunstepanyan777/ngs-hover-preload/README.md

 npm i ngs-hover-preload
 ```

-Import the `NgsHoverPreloadModule` in your `AppModule` and your lazy-loaded modules to ensure the required directives are available:
+Add `NgsHoverPreloadModule.forRoot()` in your `AppModule` and `NgsHoverPreloadModule.forChild()` in your lazy-loaded modules to ensure the required directives are available:

 ```ts
 // ...